How Credit Card Interest Works in Canada

 There are 3 ways to borrow money with a credit card: purchases, balance transfers, and cash advances.

-Each one uses either a fixed interest rate or a variable interest rate, which changes based on the Bank of Canada’s prime lending rate.
-Fixed interest rates are by far the most common; you can find them online or in the pamphlet included with your credit card.
+Each one uses either a fixed interest rate or a variable interest rate, which changes based on the prime rate (which moves in line with the Bank of Canada's policy rate).
+Fixed interest rates are by far the most common.
+You can find them online or in your card's terms and conditions.

 Credit card issuers often attract new customers by offering introductory, promotional interest rates for a limited time.
 As long as you're a new customer, you'll benefit from lower interest charges (especially on balance transfers) for 6 – 12 months.

-That said, your credit card’s APR could also change if you miss two or more payments.
-Credit card issuers use penalty interest rates as high as 30.99% to deter customers from ignoring their bills.
+That said, your credit card's APR could also change if you miss 2 or more payments.
+Credit card issuers use penalty interest rates – often around 25% to 28%, and as high as roughly 31% on some cards – to deter customers from ignoring their bills.

 We created a cheat sheet to help you understand the general rules, but you should always check your individual cardholder agreement before you borrow: